 Stations that may be described in your report:

-Your pathologist will carefully examine each lymph node for cancer cells.
-Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
-If cancer cells are found in a lymph node, the station of the positive lymph node will be described in your report.
+Your pathologist will carefully examine each lymph node for tumour cells.
+Lymph nodes that contain tumour cells are often called positive while those that do not contain any tumour cells are called negative.
+If tumour cells are found in a lymph node, the station of the positive lymph node will be described in your report.

-Why is this important?
-Finding cancer cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with worse prognosis.
-The nodal stage selected will depend on where the lymph node with cancer cells was located (the station).
+Finding tumour cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with a worse prognosis.
+The nodal stage selected will depend on where the lymph node with tumour cells was located (the station).

 Squamous cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour, the number of tumours found in the tissue examined, and whether the tumour has broken through the pleural or has spread to organs around the lungs.